I remember the very first time I heard of Pinterest.

 7. It Is About The Numbers

 “A Pinterest study from the University of Minnesota gathered more than 3 million pins and collected data on more than 45,000 users to come to some conclusions on how to grow your followers and what categories are most important.
 The study took into consideration 38 different factors that may attract an audience on Pinterest.
 The three most important factors in getting more followers.”
 [Source: Buffer]

 So basically, if you want more followers you need to diversify your boards, pin a lot, and follow other pinners in your niche.

 From the moment I decided Pinterest was going to be my main social media focus — I started learning everything that I could about the platform.
 While you can get lots of free information online, I HIGHLY suggest these two e-books, as they have helped my own Pinterest strategy tenfold.

-But first, a word of caution … when creating a shared board or accepting an invite, I suggest keeping it small and restricted to individuals that you know fairly well.
-You don't want questionable or spammy pins floating through your stream.
-Another tip is to make sure that the board is well defined, for instance, I have one for work at home bloggers – pretty straightforward what the appropriate topics (pins) are for this board.
+But first, a word of caution … When creating a shared board or accepting an invite, I suggest keeping it small and restricted to individuals that you know fairly well.
+You don’t want questionable or spammy pins floating through your stream.
+Another tip is to make sure that the board is well defined, for instance, I have one for work-at-home bloggers and another for making money with your blog – pretty straightforward what the appropriate topics (pins) are for this board.
 Some boards will even have predetermined rules in place at the top of the description.

 Now the good part.
 When you create a shared board, you’ll invite other Pinterest users to pin items to that board.
 Once you have your shared board, each time a member of that board pins an image, it goes out to all of the member’s followers.
-So if each member has 1,000 followers, and there are ten members in the group, your pin is now being seen by 10,000 individuals!
 And when someone new follows all of your boards, they also follow the group board which exponentially increases your reach.

-Are you using Pinterest for marketing your blog or business?
-What Pinterest tips do you have?
+Are you using Pinterest for marketing your blog?
+What other Pinterest tips do you have?